Chapter III: "Easy Answers to Skepticism"

 Is it then true that science could no more convince one that this belief was false than it could convince one that there were no rocks?

 This does not seem right.
 For couldn't it have been the case that the correct theory of physics was Newtonian, and so deterministic?
-Or mightn't it be that indeterministic theories in quantum mechanics will be replaced by a deterministic theory?
+Or mightn't it present, indeterministic theories in quantum mechanics be replaced at some point by a deterministic theory?

 It might be objected that what physicists would have shown, in such cases, would be only that determinism held with regard to inanimate objects.
 But couldn't the work of physicists be supplemented by neurophysiological experiments that established that events taking in place in the brain conformed to the deterministic laws discovered by physicists?
 If so, then this third belief would be shown to be false.